IHE/RAD.IRA/input/pagecontent/volume-1.md

 ##### 1:XX.1.1.2.2 Event Producing Requirements

+If the Report Creator accepted an event initially (i.e. returning `202` Accepted) and later decided to refuse the context or failed to process the event, then it shall send a `syncerror` event back to the Hub using Notify Error [RAD-X11](rad-x11.html).

 The Report Creator shall be grouped with a Content Creator to publish report status update using the report anchor context DiagnosticReport resource.
 It may support other content sharing resources.

 #### 1:XX.1.1.3 Worklist Client